New Hampshire Income Tax Calculator

 Head of Household

-How much do you make after taxes in New Hampshire?
+How much is $74000 a year after taxes in New Hampshire?